 Addressing the Mouth Feel of The Baileys Irish Cream Recipe:

 My little recipe was starting to taste quite a bit like Bailey’s, I just had to address the “mouthfeel.”
 Bailey’s isn’t thick but def has “body” which is partly from the cream and probably partly from their special emulsion.
 Home-cooks have gotten that thickness in two ways in those old school recipes:

 - They add eggs.

 I wondered, does alcohol really kill Salmonella?
 I did a lot of research and finally found the real answer.
 Given enough time and enough alcohol, yes, it does.

-- Use pasteurized eggs.
+- Use the yolks of pasteurized eggs.

 - Use egg and drink anyway.